kudobuilder/kudo/test/README.md

 This will update all golden files.
 There is no fear in updating the entire project as any change resulting in a golden file test failure would need to be updated regardless.

-## How to setup a webhook locally
+## How to set up a webhook locally

-Some KUDO features (like triggering plans manually) require the controller to run with enabled webhooks (`ENABLE_WEBHOOKS=true`) It is also common to simply `make run` the controller in the console for local development.
+KUDO uses webhooks that themselves require server certificates.
+By default, KUDO expects [cert-manager](https://cert-manager.io/) running in the cluster.
+There is also an option to use self-signed certificates by providing a `kudo inint --unsafe-self-signed-webhook-ca` option during KUDO initialization.
+It is also common to simply `make run` the controller in the console when developing and debugging KUDO locally.
 However, since the API server running, in most cases inside the minikube, has be able to send POST requests to the webhook, this setup doesn't work out of the box.

 Here what you need to make this setup work: